dawitet/app-policies/privacy-policy.md

 - In case of errors, we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, app configuration, and the time and date of your use of the App.

 ### Unique User Identifier
-- The App generates a unique identifier for each user or device (such as a Firebase Installation ID or similar) to manage app data and functionality.
-This identifier is not personally identifiable information and is used solely for internal purposes, such as storing user-related data in Firestore.
-No explicit account creation or login is required from the user.
+- The App generates a unique identifier for each user or device (e.g., a Firebase Installation ID) to manage app features.
+This identifier is not personally identifiable information.
+It may be associated with your Firebase Auth user to store your user profile in Firestore.
+Trip and activity history is stored locally on your device only and is not uploaded to Firestore.
+You can delete this local activity data at any time from within the app (Profile > Delete My Data).

 ## Cookies and Tracking Technologies